jjensen/luaplus51-all/Src/Modules/wsapi/doc/us/manual.md

 installed, and use the `wsapi-fcgi` LuaRocks package.
 If you want Xavante support installed use the `wsapi-xavante` LuaRocks package.

-The WSAPI rock copies samples, docs and support files to it's path inside your local Rocks repository.
+The WSAPI rock copies samples, docs and support files to its path inside your local Rocks repository.

 There is an all-in-one installer script that installs Lua, LuaRocks, and `wsapi-xavante` in